What is happening?

 Documentation: Customs Agents must obtain a power of attorney to provide customs clearance services.
 Every exporter/importer needs to process such a PoA.
 This is generally a time-consuming process, especially for freight forwarders and other entities with a large pool of clients.

 You should make timely decisions on how you will approach the upcoming surge in documents and make sure all legal documentation is in order.
+Do check the Brexit Checklist.

 Customs Support can assist in preparing and gathering the proper documentation in a timely manner.